gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 It takes effort.
 It is not immediately accessible.

-In the visibility system:
+In the visibility system,
 what is not immediately accessible is not shared, is not amplified, is not rewarded.

 The genuinely novel
 is selected against.

 What is rewarded:
-the novel-seeming —
+the novel-seeming.

-the repackaging of existing ideas in new vocabulary, the old insight made to look new, the familiar made to feel profound.
+The repackaging of existing ideas in new vocabulary, the old insight made to look new, the familiar made to feel profound.